 Students must establish their Guidance Committee using the Appointment of Committee form prior to the end of the third semester.
-Students who enter the program in 2023 must establish their Guidance Committee by October 15, 2024.
+Students entering the program in 2024 must establish their Guidance Committee by October 15, 2025.
+The Guidance Committee will oversee the Competency Exam in year 2 and the Qualifying Exam in year 3.
+Communicating with your committee about their expectations for your academic and research progress is imperative.